pindaroso/haskell-serverless-example/README.md

 $ aws configure # Follow prompt instructions
 ```

-This generates a `lambda.zip` file in the current directory.
-Deploying an existing `lambda.zip` file to AWS:
+This builds your entire project and generates a `lambda.zip` file in the current directory.
+Deploying an existing `lambda.zip` file to AWS is done by executing the following command:

 ```
 $ ./bin/deploy